Phylum Porifera are the lowest multicellular animals belonging to the kingdom Animalia.

 They are largely found in ponds, streams, lakes growing on submerged plants and sticks.
 The body wall consists of a thin dermis provided with pores called Ostia.
 They possess a rhagon type canal system.
 They reproduce sexually as well as asexually.

 Also Read: Sexual Reproduction

-For more information on phylum Porifera, its characteristics, classification and Porifera examples, keep visiting BYJU’S website or download BYJU’S app for further reference.
+For more information on phylum Porifera, its characteristics, classification and Porifera examples, keep visiting BYJU’S website or download the BYJU’S app for further reference.

 Frequently Asked Questions